mongodb/leafygreen-ui/docs/decisions/0000-use-adrs.md

 - ✅ Easier to reference history of decisions
 - ✅ Can solicit feedback via GitHub PR review
 - 🚫 Simultaneous collaboration is more difficult
+- 🚫 Harder to read through a markdown file—need a reader/viewer

 ### Google Docs